-No matter what insanity exists everywhere else, that is a place of peace and quiet and tranquility.
-It all goes to hell as soon as someone else is awake, but it’s a great place to sit at night or to drink your morning coffee.
+No matter what insanity exists everywhere else, you need to find a place of peace and quiet and tranquility.
+Sure, it all goes to hell as soon as someone else is awake or needs you, but it’s a great place to sit at night or to drink your morning coffee.

 Pick One Holiday Thing YOU Enjoy

 Pick something that’s just for you and put it on the calendar – before it fills up!
 Drag your partner, or the whole family, or go alone, but let everyone know why this is important to you.

 Even if that means your husband is putting on ice skates and hobbling around a rink for an hour.
 Or seeing the holiday chick flick you want to see.
 Because your holiday wishes are just as important as everyone else’s.

 As Moms we have to be “on” pretty much all the time already.
-But the holidays doubles down on that feeling by throwing you into extra social situations.
+But the holidays double down on that feeling by throwing you into extra social situations.
 We want to say “Yes!” to everything, and because these are festive events that come up once a year, we do.

 Hand the kids to your partner and go for a drive.
 Take a walk – by yourself – to look at Christmas lights.
 Go park your car somewhere nice and read a book.
 See a holiday movie alone.
 Meet up with a friend for Dollar Jolly drinks at Applebee’s.

 Related Post: Just Say NO